 Some current questions in the Reid lab include:

-· What are the best practices for establishing and maintaining native prairie in northern Virginia?
+- What are the best practices for establishing and maintaining native grasslands in northern Virginia?

 Before joining the faculty at Virginia Tech in 2019, Dr. Reid worked for five years as a postdoc and assistant scientist in the Center for Conservation and Sustainable Development at the Missouri Botanical Garden in St. Louis, Missouri.
 He was also a postdoc at Oregon State University.
 Dr. Reid completed his PhD in the Environmental Studies Department at the University of California Santa Cruz and his BS at the University of the South in Sewanee, Tennessee.

 Holl, KD, JL Reid, RJ Cole, F Oviedo-Brenes, JA Rosales, RA Zahawi.
 2020.
 Applied nucleation facilitates tropical forest recovery: Lessons from a 15-year study.
 Journal of Applied Ecology.
 DOI: 10.1111/1365-2664.13684